 7. If seafood isn’t your date’s favourite, try this sexy, super-simple salad.
 You can whip it up in advance and just serve to share.
 It’s sweet, salty, smooth and addictive.

 6. Moving on to the main course, I’m a big believer in “if you can’t say it yourself, say it with steak”.
 People know love when they see it.

 5. If you’re more of a classic romantic, or simply want to re-enact the spaghetti scene from Lady and the Tramp, this gorgeous prawn and rocket pasta is perfect.
 My only advice would be to learn how to eat spaghetti without spraying sauce everywhere – it’s all in the twizzle and spoon action.

-4. Vegetarians need to be loved too, so if you or your date don’t eat meat, try this delicious squash and spinach rotolo.
+4. Vegetarians need to be loved too, so if you or your date don’t eat meat, try this delicious squash ravioli.
 It’s tastes as beautiful as it looks and can be prepared in advance then cooked when you’re ready.

 3. There’s nothing more romantic than one dessert and two spoons.
 Jamie’s Mum’s gorgeous chocolate pudding is mind-blowing and made for sharing.

 2. If I ever had to describe a plate of food as sexy, it would be this one – a gorgeous green tea and vanilla panna cotta that melts on the tongue and merges with velvety chocolate sauce.